A Unity Developer's Guide to Godot: Comparison Table and Recommended Resources

 Conclusion

-That said, I'll continue working with Unity and Unreal Engine.
-Confirming that Godot has genuine potential as a third option was a valuable outcome in itself.
+I'll continue working with Unity and Unreal Engine, but confirming that Godot is a viable third option was a real takeaway.
+If you're curious, give it a try.